zak-45/WLEDVideoSync/README.md

         Cast Devices: number and IP address of each DDP device.
 Number not yet managed device order come from entry order

-        Protocol: ddp or other, if 'other' will use the 'Output' entry, let it to ddp for now
+        Protocol: e131 / artNet / ddp or other, if 'other' will use the 'Output' entry, let it to ddp for now

 ``Main of these values can be saved into Preset to be reloaded``